forwinder15/wlamm/content/posts/2019-03-27--should-i-get-ase-certified/index.md

 ### Take it from a guy who has a few

 They are worth it.
-Overall we complain about them and the money they cost and the hassle but, face the music they are a good investment.
+Overall we complain about them, the money they cost and the hassle but, face the music they are a good investment.
 Mine have paid for the time, money and hassle 10000x over.

 ### Ok John you convinced me, how do I get them?